On Balancing Bias and Variance in Unsupervised Multi-Source-Free Domain Adaptation: Experiment Results

-The results on Digits-Five, Office-31, Office-Caltech, Office-Home, DomainNet are shown in the corresponding Tables.
-Across these five datasets, our proposed method can outperform all baseline methods in terms of average accuracy.
-The SOTA method~\cite{ahmed2021unsupervised} shows strong performance over single-source baselines, but our proposed method can still outperform it with significant improvements over several domain adaptation tasks.
+In practice, as selective oracle is not available, we use the proposed surrogate selection rule discussed in~\ref{sec:surrogate}.
+The results are denoted as ``Ours (Surrogate)".
+On the most challenging datasets, Office-Home and DomainNet, our proposed method can still outperform all baseline methods in terms of average accuracy.
+The SOTA method~\cite{dong2021confident} shows strong performance over other baselines, but our proposed method can still outperform it with significant improvements over several domain adaptation tasks.

-\textbf{Digits-Five} Our method achieves a performance gain of $14.4\%$ over the ensemble of pretrained source models on this dataset.
-In addition, for some challenging tasks where the ensemble of source models gives a poor performance on the target domain, e.g., M-MNIST, our proposed method outperforms the SOTA method by a large margin of $3.4\%$.
+\textbf{Digits-Five} Our method achieves a performance gain of $14.5\%$ over the ensemble of pretrained source models on this dataset.
+In addition, for some challenging tasks where the source model ensemble performs poorly on the target domain, e.g., M-MNIST, our proposed method outperforms the SOTA method by a large margin of $3.7\%$.

-\textbf{Office-31} It can be seen from Table~\ref{table: Office-Caltech} that most baseline methods perform very well on the tasks A,W $\rightarrow$ D and A,D $\rightarrow$ W, which implies that Domain D and W are similar.
-Moreover, our proposed method can still exhibit a further improvement and achieve $100\%$ on the A,W $\rightarrow$ D task.
+\textbf{Office-31} It can be seen from Table~\ref{table: Office-31} that most baseline methods perform very well on the tasks A, W $\rightarrow$ D and A, D $\rightarrow$ W, which implies that Domain D and W are similar.
+Moreover, our proposed method can still exhibit a further improvement on the D, W $\rightarrow$ A task.

-\textbf{Office-Caltech} Extended from Office-31 dataset with additional domain C, the average performance of our method increases to $97.9\%$ and outperforms all other baseline methods while also achieving $100\%$ accuracy on the A,C,D $\rightarrow$ W domain adaptation task.

-\textbf{Office-Home} This large dataset is more challenging than other Office datasets.
-For the most difficult task of this dataset: A, R, P $\rightarrow$ C, our approach significantly outperforms the SOTA method~\citep{ahmed2021unsupervised} by $5.0\%$.
+\textbf{Office-Home} This large dataset is more challenging than the Office-31 dataset.
+For the most difficult task of this dataset: A, R, P $\rightarrow$ C, our approach significantly outperforms the SOTA method~\citep{dong2021confident} by $2.3\%$.

 \textbf{DomainNet} This is the most challenging domain adaptation benchmark so far.
-Our method still shows superior performance over all baseline methods, except on Quickdraw task.
-Besides, our method shows significant improvement on Clipart task.
+Our method still shows superior performance over all baseline methods.